What is a stock split?

 • Why does my order get split into multiple trades?

-• What are stock indices and how are they calculated?
+• What are stock market indices and how do they function?

 • How to file a complaint against a Stock Broker?